opensafely-core/opensafely-vscode/DEVELOPERS.md

     - It is unclear if this is a hard requirement.
 It may be you need to be in an organization to generate a PAT.
 But it is what the docs say to do, so...
- - add you as to the `bennettoxford` publisher:
+ - add you to the `bennettoxford` publisher:
     - [https://marketplace.visualstudio.com/manage/publishers/bennettoxford]
     - Add user to Publisher using  provided user id